croquet/worldcore/README.md

 We use `lerna` with "fixed" versioning, meaning each package will have the same version.

-1. For each modified package:
+1. (NB: skip this step for a prerelease) For each modified package:

    * update `CHANGELOG.md` with the next release version

-2. commit everything (the next step needs a clean repo)
+2. Commit everything (the next step needs a clean repo)

-3. bump the version
+3. Bump the version (NB: for a prerelease, use an alternative command as explained below)

         npx lerna version --no-push